 The James Robertson Memorial Programming Competition is a national academic initiative to promote the Smalltalk programming language in Canada.
-The event is open to all Canadian high school students.
+The event is open to all Canadian high school students; there is no entrance fee.
 Teams of four students representing their schools will compete for scholarship prizes.

 First Prize — $6,000 (4 x $1,500)

 The contest is intended to be a model for similar competitions in other countries.
 Its goal is to encourage the widespread use of Smalltalk.